Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Leveraging Sales and Discounts

 Don’t limit yourself to one store.
-Compare unit prices (the cost per ounce or item) across different retailers including warehouse clubs, grocery stores, and online options.
+Compare unit prices (the cost per ounce or item) across different retailers, including warehouse clubs, grocery stores, and online options.
 Many stores now display unit prices on shelf labels.

 Be strategic about seasonal clearances.
 Many stores deeply discount holiday items, winter products, or summer gear when the season ends.
 This is the perfect time to stock up for next year.